Brian Henderson

 I welcome you to reach out if you think we might be a good fit.

-Folks looking for support in the emergence of their LGBTQ+ identity
+Folx looking for support in the emergence of their LGBTQ+ identity

-Folks struggling with chronic pain and autoimmune disorders
+Folx struggling with chronic pain and autoimmune disorders

-Folks looking to make sense of psychedelic experiences
+Folx looking to make sense of psychedelic experiences

 Couples and individuals navigating everyday anxiety in work and relationships